Skip to main content

 • 2.Window: tags are available after Week 17 through April 1st.

-• 4.One-time use: each player can only be franchise tagged once.
+• 4.One-time use: each player can only be franchise tagged once in their career.
+The tag cannot be repeated.

 Note: franchise tags are off by default (0 tags per team).
 Commissioners must enable them.